1999 Virginia Tech Hokies football team: At Virginia

-Michael Vick completed seven of nine passes for 222 yards and ran for another 40 yards to give the Hokies a dominating 31-7 win in their first away game of the season.
-It was the first time that Tech played UVA in game not the season finale since 1989.
-On its second possession, Vick threw 60-yards to Andre Davis to open the scoring.
-Shyrone Stith then scored on three one-yard runs before the end of the first half to put the Hokies up 28-7 at the break.
-In total he ran for 113 yards on 23 carries.
-The Tech defense held the 24th ranked Cavaliers to 51 net yards rushing including seven tackles for loss and six sacks.
-John Engelberger led the Hokies with two of each.
+Michael Vick completed seven of nine passes for 222 yards and ran for another 40 yards to give the Hokies a dominating 31–7 win in their first away game of the season.
+Vick's cousin Aaron Brooks had torched Virginia Tech for a combined 735 passing yards and 70 points in the two previous meetings, but Brooks had moved on to the NFL and it was the younger cousin who had his way this time.
+Chad Beasley's sack on Virginia's first possession set the tone — it was the first of six sacks on the night for the Hokie defense.
+On its second possession, Vick threw his first collegiate touchdown pass when he hit André Davis in stride for a 60-yard strike to open the scoring.
+Shyrone Stith then scored on three one-yard runs before the end of the first half to put the Hokies up 28–7 at the break, rushing for 113 yards on 23 carries.
+The Tech defense held the 24th-ranked Cavaliers to 51 net yards rushing and recorded six sacks and seven tackles for loss, with John Engelberger accounting for two of each.
+"I've been telling you all along that I'm high on my quarterback," Beamer said afterward.
+Following two upsets elsewhere in the polls, Virginia Tech entered the top five in the AP poll for the first time in program history.